MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-tags.md

 ### Set who can apply tags

 By default, team owners can apply tags.
-You can change this setting to allow team owners and team members to apply tags or you can turn off targeting for your organization.
+You can change this setting to allow team owners and team members to apply tags or you can turn off tags for your organization.

 1. In the left navigation of the Microsoft Teams admin center, click **Org-wide settings** > **Teams settings**.
 2. Under **Targeting**, next to **Targeting is enabled for**, select one of the following options: